-Our MBA degree is a professional graduate, business degree, which provides students with a thorough understanding of the basic business essentials (e.g. economics, accounting, finance, management, etc.) followed by intense study in one of four business concentrations: Accounting, Human Resource Management, and Supply Chain Management.
+Our MBA degree is a professional graduate, business degree, which provides students with a thorough understanding of the basic business essentials (e.g. economics, accounting, finance, management, etc.) followed by intense study in one of four business concentrations: General, Accounting, Human Resource Management, and Supply Chain Management.
 These concentrations represent business areas that are growing in professional importance and career opportunities.

 Click below to view the Curriculum Guides:

 The Accounting MBA concentration offers accounting graduates the opportunity to enhance the breadth and depth of their accounting education as well as gain sufficient credit hours to take the CPA examination.
 The program provides a balance of advanced financial and managerial accounting concepts while also addressing current international accounting topics.

 The Advanced Auditing course applies advanced auditing concepts and techniques to various transaction cycles and employs case studies to reinforce the application of course content.
 The Accounting concentration intentionally includes content needed to support professional certification in accounting.

 The Human Resources Management MBA concentration is intended for a student interested in pursuing a career in human resources management or developing a better understanding of how to effectively attract, motivate, and retain human resources.
 The curriculum within the HR concentration is certified by the Society for Human Resources Management, the premier association for HR professionals in the world.

 Courses such as Human Resources Management Strategy enable students to understand the role of human resource management in creating a competitive advantage through the workforce.
 In addition, students have the opportunity to apply their knowledge of human resource management through consulting projects with local organizations.